InWorldz vs Second Life

 - Estate Owners are rewarded for bringing people to the grid with a discounted tier based on the number of sims they own, compared to getting nothing in Second Life even if your tier bill is a hundred grand a year;

 - I can upload RAW files from the old Irukandji continent that I hosted on SL (2007-2010), and they appear perfectly true to the original.
 Even Second Life screws them up, where you have to spend an hour raising the land half a metre then smoothing every edge.
 I had to do the same fix ups on SpotOn3D and SimHost which is doubly weird.
-This wonderful ‘phenomenon’ of getting RAW uploads right seems to be unique to InWorldz;
+This wonderful ‘phenomenon’ of getting RAW uploads right seems to be unique to InWorldz;*14 September 2014 - Yeah another backpedal.
+This is very hit and miss nowadays.

 - RAW files take about three minutes to take effect in InWorldz, which in Second Life can take up to 20 minutes or not appear at all.
 In SL, you also have to remain in the sim for the upload to work, which isn’t necessary in InWorldz.
 Here, you just set the upload then hop to the next sim and do the same while leaving the system to carry out your commands.
 Neato;